 The first stage we carry out involves the optimisation of key subpages of a website, i.e. the main page and the main product categories, as well as the head section, headlines, and content.

 We also verify errors in the engine with regard to duplicate content, as well as friendly URLs.
-After this, we conduct optimisation operations (long-tail operations), which involve the optimisation of product pages, internal linking, a blog, as well as other elements, all reported at the beginning of the following month.
+After this, we conduct operations, which involve the optimisation of product pages, internal linking, a blog, as well as other elements, all reported at the beginning of the following month.